-- a) Lands within the Holland Landing Secondary Plan and designated Prestige Employment on Schedule 3A shall be developed and used in accordance with the following provisions: - i.
-Notwithstanding any other policy of this Plan, the minimum density shall be 25 jobs per gross hectare; - ii.
-Commercial uses which serve the specialize needs of residents, employees, tourists and the travelling public may be permitted, including automotive commercial uses, such as service stations, automobile, recreational vehicle or trailer sales and service, car rental outlets; - iii.
-Other commercial uses which require large parcels of land with high exposure to traffic such as building material outlets, gardening supply and nursery centres; - iv.
-Restaurants, hotels and motels; and, - v.
+- a) Lands within the Holland Landing Secondary Plan and designated Prestige Employment on Schedule 3A shall be developed and used in accordance with the following provisions: - Commercial uses which serve the specialize needs of residents, employees, tourists and the travelling public may be permitted, including automotive commercial uses, such as service stations, automobile, recreational vehicle or trailer sales and service, car rental outlets; - ii.
+Other commercial uses which require large parcels of land with high exposure to traffic such as building material outlets, gardening supply and nursery centres; - iii.
+Restaurants, hotels and motels; and, - iv.
 Cinemas, bowling alleys and other entertainment, recreation or fitness sues, equipment rental outlets, office equipment and supply stores, financial institutions and offices. - b) For sites located adjacent to Yonge Street (Highway 11), large format specialized retail outlets servicing a wide trade area accessible those this high visibility location are also permitted, subject to the study requirements below.
-Uses more appropriately accommodated within Village Core Areas or Community Commercial Areas are not permitted.

-- c) When an application is made for a Zoning By-law Amendment to permit the development of large-format specialized retail outlets in accordance with subsection b), the following studies may be required by the Town: - i.
-Traffic impact study, in order to assess, to the satisfaction of the Town and the Region of York, the traffic implications of the proposed development upon adjacent roads and identify any new or improved facilities or other design measures required to resolve potential traffic problems; and, - ii.
+Uses more appropriately accommodated within Village Core Areas or Community Commercial Areas are not permitted. - c) When an application is made for a Zoning By-law Amendment to permit the development of large-format specialized retail outlets in accordance with subsection b), the following studies may be required by the Town: - Traffic impact study, in order to assess, to the satisfaction of the Town and the Region of York, the traffic implications of the proposed development upon adjacent roads and identify any new or improved facilities or other design measures required to resolve potential traffic problems; and, - ii.
 Market study, in order to establish, to the satisfaction of the Town, that the proposed development is justified and viable and that there are no long-term negative impacts to the planned function of the Village Core Areas and other retail locations in the Town.
-Such study shall provide sufficient detail to identify the characteristics and sizes of facilities that should be specified in the amending By-law. - d) In developing sites located adjacent to Yonge Street (Highway 11), and other high visibility sites, and sites in proximity to residential uses, particular attention to the design of sites and buildings will be required.
+Such study shall provide sufficient detail to identify the characteristics and sizes of facilities that should be specified in the amending By-law.

+- d) In developing sites located adjacent to Yonge Street (Highway 11), and other high visibility sites, and sites in proximity to residential uses, particular attention to the design of sites and buildings will be required.
 In particular: - Extensive landscaping and buildings of a high aesthetic quality will be encouraged in order to take full advantage of prominent sites in re-enforcing the desired character and prestige of the Prestige Employment Designation; and, - ii.
 Outdoor storage uses and display areas shall only be permitted when appropriately located, screened and/or buffered, and when authorized by appropriate provisions in the Zoning By-law for the particular site.